i-ates/linkconverter-api/readme.md

 $ ./main
 ```
 Notice: If you run project manually you can't log the requests in database.
-Database run with same docker container with api.
+Database run in same docker container with api.
 ### Run Unit Tests

 ```bash